 "If you want to do people shots, Bhutan is the place to go to."

 Bhutan is the Land of the Thunder Dragon.
-Tucked away in the Eastern Himalayas, which represent nothing less than the crowning apex of nature’s grandeur.
+Tucked away in the Eastern Himalayas, which represent nothing less than the crowning pinnacle of nature’s grandeur.
 It is a country filled with myths and legends.
 Buddhism permeates every aspect of daily life, hidden valleys shelter exquisite age-old temples and monasteries, and the king decrees “Gross National Happiness” as the standard by which to measure the country’s wealth.

 - Tours around the city of Paro with many opportunities for magnificent portrait and travel photography